PicturePipe/hopper-frontend/README.md

 ## Installation

-To make sure you are using the right version of Node.js, we are providing a `.nvmrc`.
-Therefore, to install all dependencies from `hopper-frontend`, make sure you have `nvm` installed.
+To install it, just run the following commands:

 * `git clone <repository-url>` this repository
 * change into the new directory
 * `nvm install`
-* `npm install -g ember-cli`
-* `npm install -g bower`
+* `npm install -g ember-cli bower`
 * `npm install`
 * `bower install`

-After that, you just have to type `nvm use` everytime you want to run, test or develop this project.
-This will make sure, that you use the correct Node.js version.
+Use `nvm deactivate` after you are done to restore your `PATH` variable.
+With `nvm use` you can set it again to run, test or develop the project.

 ## Running / Development

-To run hopper-frontend, you have to do the following:
+Just type the following to run hopper-frontend:

 * `ember server`
 * Visit your app at [http://localhost:4200](http://localhost:4200).